Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

-But a priori, we have no means of comparing $G$-structures on formal disks with this trivial structure, so we need formally étale maps from all formal disks to $\DD_e$.
-For microformal $\DD_e$-spaces we merely have an equivalence from any formal disk to $\DD_e$.
+But a priori, we have no means of comparing $G$-jet-structures on formal disks with this trivial structure, so we need formally étale maps from all formal disks to $\DD_e$.
+For formal $\DD_e$-spaces we merely have an equivalence from any formal disk to $\DD_e$.
 More precisely, by \ref{all-fibers-merely-equal} we have

 And by pulling back to the canonical cover $w:W\to M$ from \ref{definition-canonical-cover} we get